News/Trends

 W. Curtis Preston, Chief Technology Evangelist

 Immutability has become such a buzzword due to the sudden increase in ransomware attacks.
 People are worried – and rightly so – that a ransomware infection might also infect and encrypt their backups as well.
 Many ransomware stories mention this happening to the victim, forcing them to pay the ransom.
-It’s important to understand, however, that immutability is about more than just ransomware attacks – so much more.
+It’s important to understand, however, that backup immutability is about more than just ransomware attacks – so much more.

-I say this because many vendor’s immutability features address only the ransomware risk while ignoring the others I will discuss in this article.
+I say this because many vendors' immutability features address only the ransomware risk while ignoring the others I will discuss in this article.
 One such vendor claims they are the only backup vendor with “true immutability,” because they protect against ransomware infection.
 This ignores the many other ways their customers’ backups can be damaged.
 In this blog post, I will give an overview of all of the ways your backups can be corrupted or deleted, explaining how immutability is a much bigger need than you might think.

 Immutable should be a binary attribute

+What is immutable storage?
 Immutable simply means that something cannot be changed.
 It should be a binary attribute, like alive or dead; you’re either immutable or not.
 Truly immutable backups cannot be deleted, changed, or corrupted by either an unauthorized person or even an authorized person.
 By contrast, most backup companies that claim immutability – including the aforementioned vendor – have backups that can be deleted by an authorized person, or someone masquerading as authorized.

 Historically, if something claimed to be immutable, it meant it was some kind of write-once-read-many (WORM) media, such as WORM tape or optical (e.g. CD-R/DVD-R).
 A few vendors also developed WORM disk arrays.
 If you write something to WORM media, it is there forever – even if you change your mind.
 It was immutable; it could not be changed or deleted even by an authorized person.
 (That last part is key, as it even protects from a rogue administrator).

-Immutability is really a spectrum
+Backup immutability is really a spectrum

 Sadly, even in the good old days of immutability, if someone can put their hands on your “immutable” storage – its immutability won’t last very long.
 Set fire to a WORM storage array.
 Pass a WORM tape across a big enough magnet.
 Run a WORM DVD through a shredder.
 Gain admin access to the hypervisor and delete the VMs containing your immutable file system.
 The “immutable” data on those devices will be gone.